WS-Leaderboard/WS-Leaderboard.github.io/README.md

 This website is based on a discord server (invite: https://discord.gg/p588eHaFqh) dedicated to rating and ranking Corporations from the game Hades Star in their White Star match results over time.

-The website is based on an HTML5 UP template: Phantom.
-Details are below.

----

 	Website:

 		Phantom by HTML5 UP